 In no particular order, here are my picks for the top cybersecurity podcasts.
 Let’s start with something on the fun side!

 Described by host Jack Rhysider as an exploration of “true stories of the dark side of the internet”, Darknet Diaries offers a gripping view of the world of cybercrime.
 With enough intrigue to satisfy true crime fans, and stories spanning cybersecurity topics of all kinds, this is a fantastic gateway to the trade.
 While this podcast won’t dig too deep into technical topics and may skim over some details, it does present cybersecurity stories and topics with an emphasis on accessibility.
+(That's probably why it's a perennial favorite in Top 10 lists from places like Apple Podcasts, Spotify, and Castbox.)

 In a way, as much as these stories are drenched in industry intrigue and high-profile cyber-incidents, Rhysider demystifies some of the more intimidating topics — bring your popcorn, this is distilled cybersecurity fun.